Monthly talks on building history and vernacular architecture, with a particular emphasis on Somerset.

 Wednesday 18th September

-Our chairman Fergus will be giving a talk on his own place of residence, entitled "The Buildings of Martock"
+Our chairman Fergus gave a talk on his own place of residence, "The Buildings of Martock", giving detail to some of the rich quantity of Hamstone buildings.

 Wednesday 15th May